actualbudget/actual/docs/getting-started/starting-fresh.md

 1. Allocate all available funds (income) into your categories whenever you get income.
 2. Track your spending in each category.
-Every time a new transaction is entered into Actual (either manually or by importing from your bank statements).
-Your process should look something like this:
+Every time a new transaction is entered into Actual (either manually or by importing from your bank statements), your process should look something like this:
     1. Give that transaction a category.
     2. If you have enough money budgeted for that category, you're done!